Locally Purified Density Operators for Symmetry-Protected Topological Phases in Mixed States: Introduction

 In the realm of presenting and simulating open quantum systems, the concept of locally purified density operator (LPDO) has gained prominence~\cite{Verstraete2004, Zwolak2004, Cuevas2013}.
-These LPDOs, also known as the locally purified form of matrix product density operators (MPDOs) or simply MPDOs, have found various applications in the study of thermal states~\cite{Verstraete2004}, master equations, or noisy quantum circuits~\cite{Werner2016, Cheng2021, Guo2023B}, as well as quantum state or process tomography~\cite{Guo2022, Guo2023A, Li2023, Torlai2023}.
+These LPDOs, also known as the locally purified form of matrix product density operators (MPDOs) or simply MPDOs, have found various applications in the study of thermal states~\cite{Verstraete2004}, master equations, or noisy quantum circuits~\cite{Werner2016, Cheng2021, Guo2024B}, as well as quantum state or process tomography~\cite{Guo2022, Li2023A, Torlai2023, Guo2024A}.
 In addition to the physical indices affiliated with a density operator, an LPDO encompasses two distinct categories of internal indices for contraction: virtual indices which capture quantum entanglement, and Kraus indices signifying a classical mixture~\cite{Cheng2021}.
 The LPDO structure has the advantage of accurately representing the physical scenario where a system interacts locally with the environment, and the environment is subsequently traced out.
+Based on previous studies~\cite{Ma2023A, Ma2023B}, we make a physical assumption that the ancillary space inherits the same locality structure as the system under consideration.
+As a result of this natural assumption, for an on-site weak symmetry $U(g)$ composed of direct product transformations on each site, the corresponding symmetry action on the ancilla is also factorized at each site.